 6. Work-Life Of A College Professor/University Lecturer In Australia

-A career as a college professor/university lecturer is considered to be a noble and prized possession.
+A college professor/university lecturer career is considered a noble and prized possession.

 7. Academic Ranks Of A Professor in Australia

 A candidate has to go through various stages to reach the top of the teaching profession and qualify as a professor in Australia.

 There you are!
 Once you complete the below stages in your academic career, you qualify for the post of Professor.

 With continued experience, a university lecturer could be promoted to a post of educational leadership, where he can be a dean, college principal, or head of a training school.

 Besides working in an institution, a lecturer can work as an independent consultant or in any professional practice.

 8. How Much Does A University Lecturer Earn In Australia?

 The average associate professor's salary in Australia is $104,676 per year in Australia.
 A beginner-level university lecturer with a PhD and a few years of experience in postdoctoral research would make around AU$79,970 a year plus 17% superannuation.